 Top freezer refrigerators are best for…

-Budget conscious buyers: These tend to be the most common refrigerators with many low cost options available.
+Budget conscious buyers: Top freezer models tend to be the most common refrigerators with many low cost options available.
 Because of the cooling source, you're also likely to save money on both your purchase and your electric bill.

 Energy conservationists: With one cooling source that pushes cold air from the top to the bottom, your refrigerator will use less energy to keep it cool.

-Putting the refrigerator at eye level, these models have a refrigerator above the freezer.
+Bottom freezer fridges place the refrigerator at eye level, since these models have a refrigerator above the freezer.

 Bottom freezer refrigerators are best for…

 People who freeze foods for long periods of time: Heat rises, and cool air rests at the lowest point of the fridge.
 You'll keep the most regular freezer temperature with one of these bottom freezer models, which helps to prevent freezer burn.

 People who don't consume a lot of frozen food: You can store the frozen goods that you rarely use tucked away in the bottom freezer, where they'll keep for a long while.

 Busy people on the go: If convenience is a higher priority for you, a bottom freezer may be your best bet.
 With the freezer on the bottom, your most used food items will be at eye level and easy to reach.

 These smaller refrigerator models come without the added benefit of a freezer, but offer more storage space for refrigerated food.

 Frequent party hosts: If you need extra food storage space or a beverage fridge, freezerless refrigerators are the best secondary fridges.